Work on these solar power projects and take your first step toward complete sustainable energy self-sufficiency.

 Spring is right around the corner, and that means it’s time for grilling and patio parties (yay!).
 How you light your yard can really set the mood and bring the party to life!

-We have been doing some amazing mason jar crafts recently and have a couple jars left over, so we decided to experiment with some mason jar lighting.
+We have been doing some amazing mason jar crafts recently and have a couple of jars left over, so we decided to experiment with some mason jar lighting.
 Plus, the dollar store just started selling the solar lights that you can stick in the ground around your patio.

 In this tutorial, we are going to show you how to make your own solar light with a mason jar.
 These DIY solar lighting projects and ideas are charming ways to save on energy bills.